Package 'prismatic'

 ratio

 Numeric between 0 and 1.
-0 will result on no mixing.
-1 results in all the colors turning to mix_in.
-Must be of length 1 or same length as col.
+0 will result in col. 1 results in all the colors turning to mix_in.
+Must be of length 1 or the same length as col.

 Value